abu-bakrr/MiniTaskerBot/replit.md

 Flowery Bloom is a mobile-first Telegram Mini App for an online flower shop.
 The application features a clean, pastel-themed interface designed exclusively for mobile devices (max 420px width).
 Built with React and Express, it provides an e-commerce experience for browsing and purchasing flowers and greeting cards with a focus on simplicity and aesthetic appeal.

+## Recent Changes (October 11, 2025)

+- **Database Categories**: Migrated category data from hardcoded frontend arrays to PostgreSQL database with UUID-based schema
+- **API Integration**: Added `/api/categories` endpoint with Drizzle ORM and connected frontend to fetch categories dynamically
+- **Filter Reset**: Implemented "Сбросить" (Reset) button in FilterBar that appears when any filters are active
+- **UI Improvements**: Replaced native select with Shadcn Select component for sort dropdown with better mobile touch support
+- **Image Carousel**: Added swipe-to-browse functionality for product images with smooth opacity transitions (300ms)
+- **Visual Indicators**: Implemented dot indicators for image carousel with active state animation

 ## User Preferences

 Preferred communication style: Simple, everyday language.